Vairag: Geography

-Sasure (5 km), Ghanegaon (5 km), Sarjapur (5 km), Ladole (6 km), Irle (6 km), Tulshidas Nagar (2 km), Manegav (2 km) are the nearby villages.
+Sasure (5 km), Ghanegaon (5 km), Sarjapur (5 km), Ladole (6 km), Irle (6 km), Tulshidas Nagar (2 km), Manegav (2 km) Ratanjan (5 km) are the nearby villages.

 Vairag is surrounded by Mohol Taluka on the south, Osmanabad Taluka and Tuljapur Taluka towards the east, and Madha Taluka towards the west.

-Osmanabad, Tuljapur, Solapur, Pandharpur, Mohol, and Kurduvadi are the nearest towns and cities to the village.
+Barshi, Osmanabad, Tuljapur, Solapur, Pandharpur, Mohol, and Kurduvadi are the nearest towns and cities to the village.

 History

 Vairag is full of ancient temples.
-The village is well known for its Aadat bazaar and livestock (bullock) market.
+The village is well known for its Aanand bazaar and livestock (bullock) market.
 The first Prime Minister of India Pandit Jawaharlal Nehru also visited the village.